Senior Manager, Communications

 - email: firstname.lastname@example.org

-At Root Capital, a nonprofit social investment fund, Meg led media relations and messaging for external communications and marketing, and also developed multimedia projects.
-Previously she worked as a manager of communications at Environment Northeast, a regional nonprofit, energy advocacy organization.
+At the nonprofit social investment fund, Root Capital, Meg led media relations and messaging for external communications and marketing.
+She also developed multimedia projects.
+Meg has also worked in communications at the Acadia Center, a regional energy advocacy organization, and at the Northeast Waste Management Officials Association, where she developed and implemented social marketing and communications campaigns on mercury waste management.

-Meg began her career in public health and later worked as a freelance writer.
-Her articles on the environment have appeared in the Boston Globe, Cape Codder and other community newspapers.
+Meg began her career in environmental health and later worked as a freelance writer.
+Her articles on the environment have appeared in the Boston Globe, National Geographic Voices, Greenbiz, The Cape Codder and New Solutions.
+She has a B.S. in Environmental Studies from Cornell University and a S.M. in Environmental Health from the Harvard School of Public Health.
+She speaks Spanish and is an avid photographer.

 Recent Blog Posts